alexchilcott/alexchilcott.github.io/src/content/posts/when-is-a-black-box-test-not-a-black-box-test/index.md

 toc = true
 +++

-In a microservice architecture, [component testing](https://martinfowler.com/articles/microservice-testing/#testing-component-introduction), where the behaviour of a service is verified using only what is invokable and observable through its public interface, has become a crucial aspect of any comprehensive testing strategy.
-These tests encourage engineers to treat the service as a "black box" that we can not see inside, and focus purely on the service's contract with the world around it.
+In a microservice architecture, [component testing](https://martinfowler.com/articles/microservice-testing/#testing-component-introduction) is a crucial aspect of any comprehensive testing strategy.
+These tests encourage engineers to treat our services as "black boxes" that we can not see inside.
+We invoke the service's logic only through its public interface, and verify its behaviour by observing its subsequent interactions with the world around it.

-When these services are deployed to production, however, we require some degree of observability from them.
-The failure modes of complex distributed systems are rarely predictable, so it is crucial that, when our system's SLIs drop below the SLOs we have set for it, our services that comprise that system are exporting the telemetry data that engineers need to be able to detect and diagnose the problem.
+When we run these services in production, however, we require some degree of observability from them.
+The failure modes of complex distributed systems are rarely predictable, so it is crucial that, when our system's SLIs drop below the SLOs we have set for it, our services are exporting the telemetry data that we need to be able to detect and diagnose the problem.

-We treat our services as "black boxes" during component testing, but demand that, once in production, the service provides some visibility of its internals.
-This seems inconsistent, until we begin to consider the behaviour of the service that enables this observability as just as much a part of its contract with the world around it as are the APIs that expose its domain-specific behaviour.
+This might seem inconsistent; we treat our services as "black boxes" during component testing, but demand observability from them in production.
+To resolve this conflict, we must treat the observability of the service as just as much a part of its contract with the world around it as its domain-specific APIs.

-In this post, I'll show a couple of ways we can expand on component tests that exercise domain-specific behaviour of a service, to also verify, and therefore prevent regressions to, our service's observability behaviour.
+In this post, I'll show a couple of ways we can expand on component tests that exercise domain-specific behaviour of a service to also verify, and therefore prevent regressions to, our service's observability.

 <!-- more -->